 On a fourth basis, we try to invite a foreign partner organisation to come and introduce its local projects.
 During these meetings, which generally take place in the afternoon, volunteers can have the opportunity to ask questions and to be provided directly with all information they need concerning their projects.

 We occasionally organise open events and conferences dealing with interculturality, journeys, religion, international relations or international solidarity.

-We have drawn up a preparation guide book for the volunteers who are about to leave and a religion as well as an interculturality guide book.
+We have drawn up a preparation guide book for the volunteers who are about to leave as well as a guide book about religions and multiculturality.
 These regularly-updated guide books are available for the volunteers before they leave in order to prepare them to the experience and to the culture shock they will live very soon.
 However, these guides are available to provide you with basic information: it is up to you to dig deeper!

 Once your enrollment is complete, you will be given an access to our virtual library which contains more than 2000 travel documents: travel guides, videos, safety tips, former volunteers’ interviews, information about visas and so on.
 Even if you can use all these documents, it is not compulsory to read them.
 Nevertheless, we advise you to have a look at the documents that could potentially interest you.

 Once our volunteers left, we do keep in touch with them.
 We can act as a mediator between the volunteers and their receiving organisations to help them find a solution if necessary.
 We will get in touch with the volunteers who are going to join a project for a long period few weeks after they left in order to make a mid-term assessment of their project.
 This assessment will enable us to estimate the quality of the work camp according to your point of view and to share your experience with future volunteers.